 Among many other sources, in "The Causes and Consequences of Response Rates in Surveys by the News Media and Government Contractor Survey Research Firms,” in Advances in Telephone Survey Methodology, Chapter 23, Wiley 2007), Holbrook, Krosnick and Pfent reported that “lower response rates seem not to substantially decrease demographic representativeness within the range we examined.
 This evidence challenges the assumptions that response rates are a key indicator of survey quality.”

 Pre-election polling presents particular challenges.
 As Election Day approaches these polls are most relevant and accurate if conducted among voters.
 Yet actual voters are an unknown population – one that exists only on (or, with absentees, shortly before) Election Day.
 Pre-election polls make their best estimate of this population.

-Our practice at ABC News is to develop a range of “likely voter” models, employing elements such as self-reported voter registration, intention to vote, attention to the race, past voting, age, respondents’ knowledge of their polling places and political party identification.
+Our practice for ABC News is to develop a range of “likely voter” models, employing elements such as self-reported voter registration, intention to vote, attention to the race, past voting, age, respondents’ knowledge of their polling places and political party identification.
 We evaluate the level of voter turnout produced by these models and diagnose differences across models when they occur.

-ABC News has presented detailed evaluations of our 2000, 2004 and 2008 tracking polls at polling conferences and in published work (Langer and Merkle 2001; Merkle, Langer and Lambert 2005; also in “Public Opinion Polling in a Globalized World,” Springer 2008; Langer et al. 2009) showing that party ID factoring had little effect on our estimates of vote preferences.
+ABC News has presented detailed evaluations of our tracking polls at polling conferences and in published work (Langer and Merkle 2001; Merkle, Langer and Lambert 2005; also in Public Opinion Polling in a Globalized World, Springer 2008; Langer et al. 2009).